 - Group 4 Urothelial cancer, first line: Must be cisplatin ineligible and PD-L1 negative

 - Group 5 Urothelial cancer: Must have objective evidence of disease progression during or following platinum-containing chemotherapy

 - Has a tumor lesion amenable to biopsy and must be willing to provide the baseline and on-treatment tumor biopsy samples if medically feasible.
-For patients with only 1 lesion amenable to injection, biopsy, and RECIST assessment, that lesion must be ≥ 2 cm
+For participants with only 1 lesion amenable to injection, biopsy, and RECIST assessment, that lesion must be ≥2 centimeters (cm)

-- Has a body weight of > 30 kg
+- Has a body weight of >30 kilograms (kg)

 - Adequate hematological and biological function

-- Has evidence of post-menopausal status or negative urinary or serum pregnancy test for female pre-menopausal patients.
+- Has evidence of post-menopausal status or negative urinary or serum pregnancy test for female pre-menopausal participants

 - Treatment Arm B: Thyroid-stimulating hormone within normal range

 - Has received prior systemic anti-cancer therapy including investigational agents within 28 days of the start of study treatment